top of page

-I am proud to have my own label as well as being a part of PIPCO.
-Maimiti Haven is my own brand, and the honey comes from my Hives situated up Melair surrounded by the Rose apple, Mango and Avacado's.
+I am proud to have my own label.
+Maimiti Haven is my own brand, and the honey comes from my Hives situated now just below my home at Maimiti Haven instead of up Melair where it was surrounded by the Rose apple, Mango and Avacado's.
 All along the rich ground there is abundant small flowering grass.
 The flowering shrubs of the Lantana the running vines of the passionfruits, The Jesme trees in bloom at certain times of the year.
 Huddled in abundant clumps of Rauti which blooms prolifically during the winter months.
 The sweet smell sends the bees in a frenzied dance to capture each drop of nectar.

-The Coffee in the valley of Jack Williams Valley help to add to the rich taste.
+The Coffee in the nearby Valley help to add to the rich taste.
 "A Taste of Pitcairn"

 Delectable Bounty belongs to my Niece Charlene Warren and her family.
 Kimiora and Jayden have taken over the Hives and they are producing well.
-If I don't have enough of my own Honey to fill the orders, then I use Delectable Bounty Honey to help support the younger generation.
+I have given them my hives except for 2 and If I don't have enough of my own Honey to fill the orders, then I use Delectable Bounty Honey to help support the younger generation.

 In the 1970’s we lost our honeybees that were imported into Pitcairn in the early 1940’s from NZ.
 In 1978 whilst my Parents and I were in NZ, I was able to approach the Beekeepers association and the head of beekeeper was Murry Reid.

-My father, the late Jacob Warren was head of forestry here on Pitcairn and shared former beekeeper, Oscar Clarks concern that the honeybees had died out on Pitcairn due to The nuclear fall out from the French bomb testing and also from introduction of pesticides and mismanagements.
+My father, the late Jacob Warren was head of Forestry here on Pitcairn and shared information between former beekeeper, Oscar Clark.
+Oscar’s concern that the honeybees had died out on Pitcairn due to the nuclear fall out from the French bomb testing and from introduction of pesticides and mismanagements.

-Murry Reid was eager to help and with the commissioner Garth Harraway’s help, we were able to have 2 bee hives and equipment shipped to Pitcairn on the ship after we arrived back home.
+Murry Reid in NZ was eager to help and with the commissioner Garth Harraway’s help, we were able to have 2 bee hives and equipment shipped to Pitcairn on the ship following our voyage home in September 1978.
+The 2 beehives were looked after by Sammy Young, Dad’s cousin on the ship after we arrived back home from NZ.
 They arrived in December 1978.

-The Italian bees Apis Mellifera Mellifera were happy in their new environment and soon there were additional swarms of bees buzzing around as well as the 2 imported hives and 2 that Oscar Clark set up for himself.
+The Italian bees Apis Mellifera Mellifera were happy in their new environment here on Pitcairn and soon there were additional swarms of bees buzzing around as well as the 2 imported hives.
+Oscar Clark set up for 2 beehives for himself.and shortly after his son looked after them.

 The potential of shipping our honey worldwide and on one of my trips to NZ, I spoke with the commissioner yet again for him to start the ball rolling for us to import our honey through NZ.
 In 1992 I asked Murry Reid if we can have 2 more Bee colonies to help with the genetics of our hives.
 I had learnt with the Wellington Beekeepers the art of raising queen bees.